box/box-ui-elements/.github/pull_request_template.md

 - Do you have two approvals?
   - At least two approvals are required in order to merge to the master branch.
-- Are there any reviewers that are still requetsed for review?
+- Are there any reviewers that are still requested for review?
   - If the pull request has received the necessary approvals, remove any additional reviewer requests that are pending.
     - e.g.
       - Three reviewers were added comments but you already have two necessary approvals and the third reviewer's comments are no longer applicable.
 You can remove the third person as a reviewer or have them approve the pull request.